 Where to eat in Pisa

-As mentioned before, there were a fair number restaurants just outside the piazza walls.
-They seemed busy at times, but also to be good quality.
+As mentioned before, there were a fair number of restaurants just outside the piazza walls.
+They seemed busy at times, but also to be of good quality.

 They are, but not limited to; L`Europeo, Pizzeria Trattoria La Buca, Trattoria Toscana, Ristorante Pizzeria Duomo, Pizzeria la Torre, Caffe’ Duomo, Ristorante Enoteca Il Toscano, Ristorante il Turista

 Free WiFi and facilities for disabled guests, children stay free when sharing a bed with parents.
 Only 100 m from the nearest bus stop, it is easy to get to the airport or train station when needed.

 Casa San Tommaso is a small guest house set in a traffic-free zone of central Pisa, just 300 m from the Leaning Tower.
 The rooms offer air conditioning, wood-beam ceilings, and free Wi-Fi.
 A Triple Room has a double bed and a single, making it a great Family option.

 The hotel has its own terrace with an amazing view of the leaning tower, where you can spend your day soaking up the sun or reading a book.
 Family rooms and rooms for disabled guests are available.

 Next to the train station

 Centrally located in Pisa centre, Hotel Touring is a 2-minute walk from Pisa Centrale Station.
 It is set in a modern building with free Wi-Fi, less than 2 km from the Piazza del Duomo square.

 Offering a terrace and views of the city, Tower View Guesthouse is situated in Pisa.
 Shared bathrooms are standard and are best suited for adults or older children.